 Future Trail Plans

 The RCA manages over 100 km of trails around Revelstoke and counting.
+As Revelstoke grows in popularity for mountain biking, we are looking to expand our trail network to meet demand.
 Here’s a look at our future trail development plans:

 Sunnyside, Phase 2

 We submitted an application to Recreation Sites & Trails BC in February 2024 to build 3.4 km of new downhill trails on Sunnyside.
-These trails were laid out by Mark Wood of Trail Holistics Inc.
+These trails were laid out by Mark Wood, a very experience trail builder with Trail Holistics Inc. In January 2026, they were submitted to FrontCounter BC for the formal referral process.
+This process will take a few months.
+If approved, we will seek to begin construction as soon as possible.

 Boulder Expansion